wahprima/wordsearch/README.md

 # wordsearch
-searching and counting word from a grid full with a mixed random letters This script is inspired and a modification from : https://github.com/mashingan/word-search-solver
+searching and counting word from a grid with a mixed of random letters This script is inspired and a modification from : https://github.com/mashingan/word-search-solver